csskysea/csskysea.github.io/data/blog/DevSecOps/Kubernetes/guide-to-setup-k8s-basedon-podman.md

 ---
-title: How to setup minikube based on podman
+title: How to setup minikube based on podman on macos.
 date: '2023-11-05'
 tags: ['devops','kubernetes']
 draft: false
-summary: 'Introduce how to deploy minikube environment using podman driver.'
+summary: 'Introduce how to deploy minikube environment using podman driver on macos.'
 ---

 ## Background